-In connection with this Application of the Northeast Texas Rural Rail Transportation District ("NETEX") for a TIGER Discretionary Grant under the Consolidated Appropriations Act, 2014 (P.L.
-113-76), for National Infrastructure Investments, NETEX (which is a subdivision of the State of Texas) hereby undertakes to comply with the requirements of subchapter IV of chapter 31 of title 40, United States Code [Federal wage rate requirements] as required by the FY 2014 Consolidated Appropriations Act.
+In connection with this Application of the Northeast Texas Rural Rail Transportation District ("NETEX") for a FY 2015 TIGER Discretionary Grant under the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.
+L. 113-235), NETEX (which is a subdivision of the State of Texas) hereby undertakes to comply with the requirements included in subchapter IV of chapter 31 of title 40, United States Code [Federal wage rate requirements] as required by the FY 2015 Appropriations Act.

-Very truly yours,
+Yours truly,